 May 4th, 13th, 22nd and 31st – They are blessed with the energy of the Sun and Venus.

-They are shy in nature and like to be lonely; however, they take good care of people who like them.
+They are shy in nature and like to be alone; however, they take good care of people who like them.

 They do not like to do the same work all the time, like to be innovative and attracted towards new innovation.